jaydeepw/pokemon-directory/README.md

 A small piece of work to show off my Android development skills

 ## Skills used
-- Model View Presenter
+- Follows Model View Presenter architecture
-- Retrofit
+- Retrofit for networking
+- Glide for image downloading and caching
 - Repository pattern to access the data
+- EventBus for event based messaging between the components
 - Dagger2 for DI
 - Room Data Persistance library for data storage